 Note that different tires can have different correction factors (e.g., Winter and Summer tires).
 The tire's installation odometer determines how and when the correction factor is applied to your fuel entries.

-If you ride a motorcycle, you can enable Road Trip's Motorcycle Mode to record your front and rear tire usage separately.
+If your vehicle uses different sized front and rear tires, such as a motorcycle, you can enable Road Trip's Motorcycle Mode to track your front and rear tire usage separately.
 This will allow you to specify different tire sizes for your front and rear tires.

 To enable Motorcycle Mode, select the "Motorcycle" switch at the bottom of the Tire Log screen.
 The Tire List will then divide into two sections, Front and Rear.

 Road Trip allows you to track your summer and winter tire usage.
 Each time you install a set of tires in the spring or fall you will record the date and odometer at which the tires were installed, as well as the set of tires that were installed.

 When installing a new set of tires, record these as a new set of tires in Road Trip, as you would normally.